mjordan/introduction_to_relational_databases/README.md

 Modify this query so that it uses course number, and not ID.

-Query 2.
-Find the titles of courses taught by Stanislaw Novak.
+Query 2: find the titles of courses taught by Stanislaw Novak.

 ```sql
 SELECT courses.title from courses, instructors, courses_instructors